-WAF2288 WAF Internship
+WAF2288 - WAF Internship

 This is a cooperative work experience that provides students an experiential learning practice.
-Under the supervision of the Faculty Lead, the student will gain work experience directly related to the student's major.
+Under the supervision of the assigned faculty member, the student will gain work experience directly related to the student's major.
 Each student who is enrolled in the internship course shall also enroll in an on-campus seminar.
-Prerequisite: Permission Co-requisite: WAF2289 Course fee: \$75